About transposition of the great arteries in infants, kids and teens

 In a healthy heart, the aorta pumps oxygen-rich blood to the body, and the pulmonary artery sends blood to the lungs (where the blood absorbs oxygen so that the oxygen-rich blood can then be pumped to the body).
 With this condition, not enough oxygen-rich blood circulates from the lungs to the body.

-Children born with transposition of the great arteries are usually diagnosed shortly after birth, but some may have been diagnosed by fetal ultrasounds before birth.
+Transposition of the great arteries in infants is usually diagnosed shortly after birth, but some may have been diagnosed by fetal ultrasounds before birth.
 Babies with the condition often have a blue tint to their skin, a sign of cyanosis because oxygen-rich blood has no way to get to the body.

 The most common form of transposition